Miragaia/ES-Individual-Project/docs/Epics/Task_Ownership/EIT-3-User-Login/README.md

   - Username or email
   - Password

 Upon successful login, the user’s credentials are verified.
-If the login is successful, they are directed to the app's main dashboard, where they can manage their tasks.
+If the login is successful, they are redirected to the app's main dashboard, where they can manage their tasks.
 If the credentials are incorrect, an error message is displayed.

 ## Screenshots
 ![Login Page](./screenshots/login-page.png)